Tima-a/CppGraphicsEngine/README.md

 # Utility
 I have utility.cpp which has many useful functions which my program uses in rendering.cpp or which user can utilize.
 # Why do I do it?
+I made my own engine for pure excitement.
+I really like Mathematics, Physics and Programming, so the only option for me which combines all this three subjects was to build my own engine.